makstl/suinotifierbot/README.md

 # SuiNotifierBot - Telegram Sui Blockchain Notification Bot

-Sui Notifier Bot notifies users about transactions and other events in the Sui blockchain.

-This project is a Telegram bot written in C# that notifies users about transactions and other relevant events occurring in the blockchain.
+Sui Notifier is a Telegram bot written in C# that notifies users about transactions and other relevant events occurring in the Sui blockchain.
 The bot integrates with the Telegram messaging platform, allowing users to receive real-time notifications on their Telegram accounts.

 ## Features

 - Real-time notifications: The bot sends instant notifications to users as soon as a transaction or other relevant blockchain event occurs.
 - Customizable notifications: Users have the option to choose which type of events they want to be notified about, providing greater flexibility and control over notifications.
 - User-friendly commands: The bot supports a variety of simple commands that users can easily understand and interact with.
-- Blockchain integration: The bot connects to a specific blockchain network, monitoring transactions and events using its APIs.
+- Blockchain integration: The bot connects to the Sui blockchain, monitoring transactions and events using its APIs.

 ## Requirements